Skip to content

 Macroeconomy

+The labour market is undergoing profound changes due to long-term transformation processes and more short-term events such as economic crises.
+Starting from a broad, macroeconomic perspective, the IAB examines key aspects such as ‘search and matching’ processes in the labour market, the impact of institutional regulations on the labour market, and the role of reforms, the economic situation, technological change, decarbonisation, trade and population trends.
+Occupations and qualifications play an important role when it comes to analysing and forecasting labour supply and demand.
 Primary sources of data are the IAB job vacancy survey (IAB-Stellenerhebung), the sample of integrated welfare benefit biographies (Stichprobe Integrierte Grundsicherungsbiografien) and the IAB working time measurement concept (IAB-Arbeitszeitrechnung), as well as macroeconomic data such as the national accounts.
 Big data is also analysed, i.e. very large volumes of – sometimes rapidly changing – structured and unstructured data that is generated online.
 The methodology underpinning the IAB’s micro-simulation model and short and long-term forecast models is constantly being refined.

-When it comes to safeguarding the supply of labour, it is also important to consider how legislation affects the relation-ship between welfare benefits and the supply of labour.
-In particular, the spotlight is on new, upcoming regulations re-lated to the introduction of a basic child benefit scheme and supplementary income options for recipients of basic income support.
+The methods used to produce forecasts on the labour supply side will be refined in order to better estimate anticipated trends in the supply of labour and the potential means of mitigating any mismatch.
+There will also be research into mismatches in the labour market and into how matching can be improved by deploying AI methods.
+Pre-retirement part-time employment is one of the areas to be examined in the context of the working time measurement concept.
+When it comes to safeguarding the supply of labour, it is important to consider how legislation affects the relationship between welfare benefits and the supply of labour.
+In particular, the spotlight will be on new regulations related to the introduction of a basic child benefit scheme and supplementary income options for recipients of citizen’s benefit (Bürgergeld).

 Activities